CCshpeech/EMORAG/README.md

 # EmoRAG: Emotion-Centric Audio Retrieval

-EmoRAG is a powerful and flexible toolkit for retrieving audio files based on the emotional content of a text query.
-If you've ever wanted to find a song, a podcast clip, or any audio that matches the feeling of "I am so happy and excited!" or "This is a sad, rainy day," EmoRAG is the tool for you.
+This repository contains the official toolkit for the **EMORAG** project.
+Its core purpose is to serve as an upstream component for zero-shot Text-to-Speech (TTS) and voice cloning systems.

+EMORAG's mission is to automatically select an emotionally appropriate audio prompt from a large voice library that matches the emotional content of an input text.
+This enables zero-shot TTS system to synthesize speech that is not only textually correct but also emotionally expressive, without manual emotion prompt selection.

 This project provides two distinct, state-of-the-art methods for performing this cross-modal retrieval task.

 ## Features

 - **Dual Retrieval Methods**: Choose between two powerful approaches:
   1.  **Direct MLP Alignment (Default)**: A simplified and powerful method that maps text embeddings directly to the raw audio embedding space.
   2.  **PCA-based MLP Alignment**: A legacy method that uses PCA to create a lower-dimensional shared space for text and audio.
   3.  **VAD-based Matching**: Uses large language models (LLMs) and direct audio analysis to match text and audio in the universal Valence-Arousal-Dominance (VAD) emotional space.
 - **Bring Your Own Audio**: Comes with user-friendly command-line tools to automatically process your personal audio library, making it ready for retrieval.
 - **Simplified Workflow**: A clean, unified interface for downloading models, preprocessing audio, and running retrieval.
 - **Open & Extensible**: The project is structured to be easy to understand, use, and extend with new models or methods.